Sangean HDT-1

 When I overdeviated 50%, the audio initially was very distorted on peaks.
 Then slowly, in little steps, the sine wave straightened itself out until it looked normal.
 I believe this is the IF filter adapting to a wider signal spectrum.

-This is the distortion spectrum for the factory alignment for 1-kHz, left-channel, stereo modulation deviated 75 kHz (9% pilot).
-After realignment, the second harmonic dropped away and the third popped up to -50 dB (0.3% THD).
+This is the distortion spectrum for the factory alignment for 1 kHz, left-channel, stereo modulation deviated 75 kHz (9% pilot).
+After realignment, the second harmonic dropped away and the third popped up to −50 dB (0.3% THD).

 Analog AM

-At 1500 kHz, the signal required for noise down 30 dB from a 90%-modulated 1-kHz tone was -94 dBm.
-At -52 dBm the noise was down 70 dB.
+At 1500 kHz, the signal required for noise down 30 dB from a 90%-modulated 1 kHz tone was −94 dBm.
+At −52 dBm the noise was down 70 dB.

-1-kHz THD at 30% to 90% modulation was 0.3% or less at -50 dBm.
-THD reached 1% at -30 dBm and nearly 10% at -15 dBm (about 40 mV at the antenna terminals).
+1 kHz THD at 30% to 90% modulation was 0.3% or less at −50 dBm.
+THD reached 1% at −30 dBm and nearly 10% at −15 dBm (about 40 mV at the antenna terminals).
 Using the loop, Lyle Henry reports intermod near downtown Los Angeles where several AM transmitters are located.
 The RF amplifier is the main culprit.
-Its output waveform is visibly distorted at signal levels above -25 dBm.
-Even at -70 dBm, internally generated harmonics from a 500- or 750-kHz test signal are clearly audible at 1500 kHz.
+Its output waveform is visibly distorted at signal levels above −25 dBm.
+Even at −70 dBm, internally generated harmonics from a 500 or 750 kHz test signal are clearly audible at 1500 kHz.

 The amplifier is a 2SK242-T4 source follower with 33kΩ from gate to ground.
-To rebias the amplifier to handle larger signals, connect 12 volts through 150kΩ to the gate.
+To rebias the amplifier to handle larger signals, connect 12 V through 150kΩ to the gate.
 This is easily done by soldering to component leads on top of the board.
 One end of the 150kΩ goes to the right side of R308.
 The other end goes to the front lead of C318 or C319.
 This modification increases large-signal handling about 5 dB and reduces distortion slightly at lower signal levels.
 Sensitivity drops about 1 dB at the high end of the band and is unaffected elsewhere.

 This image shows the audio spectrum to 10 kHz with the antenna terminals open.
 Low-end rolloff, sloping deemphasis, and an impressive brickwall IF filter are all evident.
 The IF filter here yields an audio high end of about 4.5 kHz.
 (This curve is for version 1.2F only.)